-Are your daily steps more or less than the general average daily steps?
-That’s a question most walkers have asked themselves at one time or another.
+Are your daily steps more or less than the general average?
+That’s a question most walkers have asked themselves at one time or another about their daily step count.
 It turns out that your step number depends on your age, occupation, gender, city and country and many other factors.
 A waiter is likely to have more average daily steps than an office worker, but that doesn’t mean that an office worker can’t beat the daily average with a little effort.

 What is the Average Daily Step Count?

 The long answer is that there’s no one definitive number for the exact average for all Americans or everyone worldwide.